Home to Heaven

 3. Be careful of buried power lines and tree roots.

-4. Avoid areas where natural water will pool, such as ditches and low lying ground.
+4. Avoid areas where natural water will pool, such as ditches and low-lying ground.

-5. You may bury your pet in anything you wish such as bags, boxes, blankets, caskets, and more.
+5. You may bury your pet in anything you wish, such as bags, boxes, blankets, caskets, and more.

 6. City ordinances say that backyard burial is not allowed, but that outlying county land is acceptable.
 Ultimately, this is your decision.

 Why are these guidelines so important?
-If your pet is euthanized, they will contain a medicine that is dangerous to other living animals.
+If your pet is euthanized, they will contain medicine that is dangerous to other living animals.
 In the event your pet should be exhumed by a wild animal, that animal will be in danger of death by ingestion of these chemicals.
-While this is an unpleasant thought, it does happen from time to time across the U.S. and carries a heavy fine by the Department of Wildlife.
+While this is an unpleasant thought, it does happen from time to time across the U.S. and carries a heavy fine from the Department of Wildlife.

 Funerals